etchteam/offline-ux/src/caching-content.md

 [this cache in action](https://glitch.com/edit/#!/my-first-workbox-cache?path=service-worker.js:15:3).

 So far, this cache only replicates the functionality of the last one with less lines of code.
-There is still a big problem, if the website content changes then the cache will not automatically update.
+This still leaves the same two big problems:

+- The cache will not automatically update on content changes.
 People who have already viewed the site will all see out of date content.

-## Automatically update the cache

-There are three ways to solve this problem...

-1. Update cache content on detected file changes
-2. Set an expiration time on the cache
-3. Change file names to trigger cache updates

-### Update cache content on detected file changes
+- If we update the cache by changing the caches name the entire cache will need to be re-downloaded, instead of just the content that updated.

+## A better way to version caches

 Workbox has a concept called "precaching".
 It involves defining a set of files along with version info that will be downloaded and cached on the service worker